 How to pay

-To make a payment over the phone you will need to provide the 16 digit card number, expiry date (month/year) and the 3 digit security code (on the back of the card).
-Please contact the relevant administrative office to give your card details over the phone.
+If you are unable to pay via MyMRCP account, contact the central office.
+You may be able to make a payment over the phone.
+You will need to provide the 16 digit card number, expiry date (month/year) and the 3 digit security code (on the back of the card).
 Payments will be processed using a secure payment system and card details will not be stored by MRCP(UK).

 Candidates with constraints on their practice should complete an online declaration form as soon as possible.